-I founded Primary Finance driven by the vision above.
-I am delighted to be writing this statement seven years later with the company, now called Pfida, having firmly established itself as a provider of home financing and savings products in line with this vision.
+I founded Pfida driven by the vision above.
+I am delighted to be writing this statement eight years later with the Company having firmly established itself as a provider of home finance and investment savings products in line with this vision.

 The journey to get to this point has not been without challenge - this is always the case when trying to create something different.
-But I am immensely proud that, together with my co-founders and team and with the support of our customers, we have created the foundations of what I believe will redefine the way finance and savings are structured, with both the customer and sustainable economic value creation at the heart of how we do things.
+But I am immensely proud that, together with my co-founder and team and with the support of our customers, we have created the foundations of what I believe will redefine the way finance and savings are structured, with both the customer and sustainable economic value creation at the heart of how we do things.

-I have great pleasure in now presenting this Annual Report and Financial Statements for the year ended 31 August 2022.
-These reflect the start-up phase of the business and are in line with our plans for the period.
+I have great pleasure in now presenting the Annual Report and Financial Statements for the period ended 31 December 2023.
+These continue to reflect the current development phase of the business and are in line with our plans for the period.
 They demonstrate and prove the concept and foundations that have been laid and which will now be developed as we continue to grow.